determined-ai/determined/examples/custom_searcher/local_search/README.md

-# Custom SearchMethod with CoreSearchRunner
+# Custom SearchMethod with LocalSearchRunner

-This example shows how to use custom SearchMethod with a LocalSearchRunner.
+This example shows how to implement a custom hyperparameter SearchMethod that enable fault tolerance support.
+To run the custom SearchMethod, in this example we use LocalSeachRunner that executes the custom SearchMethod on your local machine.
+For an example of running the custom SearchMethod on a cluster, see `examples/custom_searcher/core_search_runner`.

 ## Files
 * **asha.py**: The code for ASHA implemented as a custom SearchMethod.
-* **run_experiment.py**: The code for running SearchMethod locally with LocalSearchRunner.
+* **run_experiment.py**: The code for running a custom SearchMethod locally with LocalSearchRunner.
 * **context_dir/model_def.py**: The core code for the model.
 This includes building and compiling the model.
 * **context_dir/data.py**: The data loading and preparation code for the model.
 * **context_dir/layers.py**: Defines the convolutional layers that the model uses.

 ### Configuration Files
 * **custom_config.yaml**: Configuration for running `model_def.py` with a custom SearchMethod.
+Note `searcher.name: custom`.

 ## Data
 The current implementation uses MNIST data downloaded from AWS S3.